kendryte/nncase/docs/USAGE_v2_EN.md

 # Overview

-Nncase only provides Python APIs for compiling/inferring deep learning models on PC.
+`nncase` only provides Python APIs for compiling/inferring deep learning models on X86_64.
 K210 and K510 will no longer be supported in nncase-v2, please use nncase-v1.

 # nncase-v2 python APIs